 We’ll provide you with instructions over the phone, and see you right away once you get to the clinic.

 The following list includes most common dental emergencies, and what you should do in each situation.
 Whatever your emergency, it's essential that you visit our office as soon as possible.

-This type of dental emergency commonly occurs due to a fall, sports injury or other trauma.
+This type of dental emergency in Calgary commonly occurs due to a fall, sports injury or other trauma.

 Knocked out tooth: See your dentist as possible.
 Retrieve the tooth, and try to place it back into the socket.
 If the tooth is soiled, rinse it off, but DO NOT scrub it, or remove any attached tissues.
 Hold it by the crown, and gently place it back into the socket (ensuring that it is facing the right direction).
 Bite down gently to hold it in place.